y-sunflower/gifing/README.md

 A super-simple python tool for creating GIFs!

-`gifing` offers a single `GIF()` class, which lets you create GIFs with images of different sizes (which is very handy), define a background colour and (of course) control the duration of the images.
+`gifing` offers a single `GIF()` class, which lets you create GIFs with images of different sizes (which is very handy), define a background color and (of course) control the duration of the images.

 <br><br>